dreyling/pyBAR/README.md

 The features of the FPGA firmware in a nutshell:
 - supported readout hardware:
-  MIO, MIO 3.0, SEABAS2, Avnet LX9 and Digilent Nexys<sup>TM</sup>4 DDR
+  MIO, MIO 3.0/MCC, SEABAS2, Avnet LX9 and Digilent Nexys<sup>TM</sup>4 DDR
 - supported adapter cards:
   Single Chip Adapter Card, Burn-in Card (Quad Module Adapter Card) and the General Purpose Analog Card (GPAC)
-- support of up to 4 FE, simultaneous readout
+- readout of multiple FE readout chips (dul/quad module, stave), simultaneous readout (e.g., triggered readout)
 - continuous data taking (no interrupts during data taking, preserving all information)
 - automatic data to clock phase alignment on each channel individually
 - full support of EUDAQ TLU and availability of EUDAQ Producer

-The features of the host software in Python and C++:
+The features of the host software in Python:
 - very minimalistic interface, script based, no GUI
 - support for Windows/Linux/OSX
 - support for FE-I4A and B